Liberation (film series): Background

-Yuri Ozerov studied at GITIS when he was conscripted into the Red Army in 1939.
+Yuri Ozerov was a student at GITIS when he was conscripted into the Red Army in 1939.
 Ozerov later told his wife that during the Battle of Königsberg, he swore that one day "he would tell the story of the great army that fought in the war".
 After demobilization, he became a director in the Mosfilm studios.

 In the 1960s, both the Soviet government and military command were dismayed and disgruntled by several Western films about World War II which made no reference to the Red Army's participation in it, most prominently The Longest Day, though in 1967 Metro-Goldwyn-Mayer was planning an American-Russian international co-production of Cornelius Ryan's The Last Battle about the fall of Berlin.
 In late 1965, a year after Leonid Brezhnev's rise to power, a meeting of senior officials from the Ministry of Defence, Ministry of Culture and Ministry of Finance was convened.
 They decided to commission "a monumental epic" which would demonstrate the importance of the Soviet role in the war.
 Ozerov, who shared the establishment's sentiments and for whom "it was unbearable, as a veteran, to watch those Western films", was chosen to direct it.

 In the Brezhnev era, the commemoration of the Second World War was awarded unprecedented importance.
 Historian Nina Tumarkina described it as "the cult of the Great Patriotic War": its memory, molded according to official historiography, was to serve as a unifying narrative; reverence towards the sacrifices made became the core of a new Soviet patriotism.
 Denise J. Youngblood described Liberation as the "Brezhnev era's canonical war film", writing that it was "clearly designed to buttress the war cult."